 - Strong organizational and planning skills and ability to be detail-oriented.

-Please submit application materials including a letter of interest, current resume, and contact information for at least three professional references (all documents should be MS Word or PDF format) to Human Resources at email@example.com.
-References will not be checked until the candidate is informed.
+Please submit a current resume and contact information for at least three professional references (all should be MS Word or PDF format) to Human Resources, at email@example.com.
 Applications will be accepted until the position is filled.

 Barton College is an equal employment opportunity employer committed to a diverse faculty, staff, and student body and welcomes all applicants.
 Federal law requires all employers to verify the identity and employment eligibility of all persons hired to work in the United States.
 Any claims of discrimination for Title IX or otherwise should be directed to our Title IX Coordinator, Victoria A. Morris, at P.O.
 Box 5000, Wilson, NC 27893, or at 252-399-6330 or firstname.lastname@example.org.